pyronear/dg4-s1/horizon/README.md

 # Horizon package
 ## Installation
-- check that build is installed: `pip install --upgrade build`
-- from this folder, run `python -m build`
+- from this folder, run `pip install .`
-- then install the package with `pip install dist/horizon-0.0.0-py3-none-any.whl` or any `.whl` file generated

 No need to install `requirements.txt` as this is included in the package dependancies.